neonkore/Nunicode/README.md

     All collation and casemapping functions options imply -DNU_WITH_UTF8_READER

-    Collation functions also imply -DNU_WITH_UDB
+    Collation functions also imply -DNU_WITH_UDB, -DNU_WITH_TOUPPER,
+    -DNU_WITH_DUCET and corresponding string functions

 * ``-DNU_WITH_TOUPPER`` - enable upper case mapping
 * ``-DNU_WITH_TOLOWER`` - enable lower case mapping